-Learners also need to be able to take action on feedback information provided to them.
+Learners also need to be in a position to take action on feedback information provided to them.
 Feedback will have the most impact when received while learning is still in process (Black and Wiliam, 1998).
-Feedback provided after the work is complete will only be useful if learners perceive they will have a chance to put this information to use again on similar tasks soon.
+Feedback provided after the work is complete will only be useful if learners perceive they will have a chance to put this information to use again on similar tasks in the near future.
 Feedback without the opportunity to use it is pointless (Brookhart, 2008).